 What is the Average Litter Size?

-A litter size is anywhere from 1-6 babies, with 3 being the average.
+Litter size is anywhere from 1-6 babies, with 3 being the average.
 The record for the largest litter is set at 17 babies, but that wasn’t an Abyssinian.
 (Guinness Book of World Records.
 Guinness World Records Ltd. 2007. p.
-127
+127).

 How Do You Care for a Baby Abyssinian Guinea Pig?